 Old Dominion University, a frequent entry in rankings of online programs, features an online Bachelor of Arts and an online Bachelor of Science in Criminal Justice.
 Students from ODU’s program have successfully entered careers in law enforcement, social services, counseling, probation officer, parole officer, security officer, social science research, and more.

 One of the highlights of ODU’s program is its internship program, which is designed to provide students with an opportunity to gain first-hand knowledge and experience in professional settings.
 All students majoring in criminal justice and sociology are guaranteed an internship through the University’s Career Advantage Program.
-The program requires students to complete certain tasks, such as keeping a time sheet, completing a research paper, and volunteering.
+This program requires students to complete certain specific tasks, such as:

 While earning their Bachelors, students majoring in criminal justice have the opportunity to participate in the departmental honors program, which is designed to provide undergraduate students who are excelling in their studies an opportunity for more advanced studies in their major field including the opportunity to work independently with department faculty.